aichemy-hub/docs/nmr-facility/update-nomad-client.rst

 Now use Firefox to download the client:

 * go to https://github.com/nomad-nmr/nomad-spect-client/releases
-* Download "Source code (zip) of the latest version or version you want
+* Download "Source code (zip)" of the latest version or version you want

 Next, we need to stop the existing client.